 Offered: As needed.

-HIST 346 - History of Japan in Modern Times (4)
+HIST 346 - Japanese History through Art and Literature (4)

-The Tokugawa Shogunate and the Meiji Restoration are examined.
-Emphasis is on the development of democracy, militarism, the Japanese Empire through World War II, and the rise of the new Japan.
+Students examine Japanese history from ancient to Tokugawa period (through 1868), focusing on social and cultural development of Japan using various methods, including archaeological remains, visual materials, art, and literature.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.
+Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

 Offered: As needed.